2.3.3. Exclusion criteria

 Note that, before excluding a candidate, tenderer or applicant from a procurement or grant procedure, principles such as the right of defence and proportionality must be considered.
 To that end, unless the evidence is such that no further investigation is necessary (for example in case of a judgement of a competent authority of a Member State which has the force of res judicata), a contradictory procedure with the candidate, tenderer or applicant should be ensured.

-15Information from the 28 Member States, some Candidate Countries and EEA countries on the different forms of documentary evidence issued/acceptable in each of the countries is available via the eCERTIS tool, which is managed by the Internal Market DG: - http://ec.europa.eu/internal_market/publicprocurement/e-procurement/e-certis/index_en.htm.
+20Information from the 28 Member States, some Candidate Countries and EEA countries on the different forms of documentary evidence issued/acceptable in each of the countries is available via the eCERTIS tool, which is managed by the Directorate-General for Internal Market, Industry, Entrepreneurship and SMEs: - http://ec.europa.eu/internal_market/publicprocurement/e-procurement/e-certis/index_en.htm.